Customer service text examples: 20 templates to deliver a great customer experience

 Copy to Clipboard

 Sometimes you need a live discussion to properly address a customer’s issue.
-Text makes scheduling easy.
+Thankfully, text makes scheduling meetings easy.

 Example: Hi [name].
 This is [name] with [company] support.
 I want to make sure I have all the information about the issue you’re experiencing.
 Can we schedule a quick call?
 Access my calendar here: [link to calendar].
 Respond STOP if you no longer wish to receive texts.